-- 1. Withdraw immediately from the program in good standing.
-A student who withdraws from the Diagnostic Medical Imaging program, because of pregnancy, can gain readmission to the program by following the established readmission procedure. - 2.
-Remain in the program without modification.
-If the student chooses to do so, the following will occur: - The student will provide documentation to the program director of conception date and expected delivery date. - The student will sign a OPregnancy Declaration, O as required by the clinical affiliate. - The student will be provided with ALARA training at the clinical education setting to ensure the monthly embryo-fetal dose dose not exceed the NCRP recommendation of 0.5 mSv (5.0 mSv for the entire pregnancy).
-Neither the College nor the clinical affiliate can assume responsibility for any harm that might occur to an embryo or fetus as a result of exposure to ionizing radiation. - Depending upon clinical affiliate policy, the student may be provided with a monthly fetal badge.
-The badge must be worn at waist level, under the lead apron. - 3.
-Withdraw the declaration of pregnancy.
-The declaration of pregnancy may be withdrawn at any time by contacting the program director in writing.
+- Withdraw immediately from the Program in good standing.
+A student who withdraws from the Diagnostic Medical Imaging Program because of pregnancy can gain readmission to the Program by following the established readmission procedure. - Remain in the Program without modification.
+If the student chooses to do so, the following will occur: - The student will provide documentation to the Program Director of conception date and expected delivery date. - The student will sign a "Pregnancy Declaration" as required by the clinical affiliate. - The student will be provided with ALARA training at the clinical education setting to ensure the monthly embryo-fetal dose does not exceed the NCRP recommendation of 0.5 mSv (5.0 mSv for the entire pregnancy).
+Neither the College nor the clinical affiliate can assume responsibility for any harm that might occur to an embryo or fetus as a result of exposure to ionizing radiation. - o Depending upon clinical affiliate policy, the student may be provided with a monthly fetal badge.
+The badge must be worn at waist level, under the lead apron. - Withdraw the declaration of pregnancy.
+The declaration of pregnancy may be withdrawn at any time by contacting the Program Director in writing.